Password reset for your Microsoft 365 test environment

 First, follow the instructions in password hash synchronization.
 Here is your resulting configuration.

 - Microsoft 365 E5 or Office 365 E5 trial or paid subscriptions.

 - A simplified organization intranet connected to the Internet, consisting of the DC1, APP1, and CLIENT1 virtual machines on a subnet of an Azure virtual network.

-- Azure AD Connect runs on APP1 to synchronize the TESTLAB Active Directory Domain Services (AD DS) domain to the Azure AD tenant of your Office 365 and EMS E5 subscriptions.
+- Azure AD Connect runs on APP1 to synchronize the TESTLAB Active Directory Domain Services (AD DS) domain to the Azure AD tenant of your Microsoft 365 or Office 365 subscription.

 Phase 2: Enable password writeback